Aleph-Alpha/AtMan/magma/README.md

-# clone of the MAGMA repo, adjusted to allow
+# this is a clone of the MAGMA repo -- minor adjustments
 # MAGMA -- Multimodal Augmentation of Generative Models through Adapter-based Finetuning

 ## Authors